tdebarochez/lepote/README.md

     $ node lepote.js

-You can put your events directly in the `plugins/` subdirectory and look at usage in the test.js example or look at the [Plugins section](http://tdebarochez.github.com/lepote/plugins/) in documentation.
+You can put your events directly in the `plugins/` subdirectory and look at usage in the test.js example.

 Documentation
 -------------